MicroBooNE and the $\nu_e$ Interpretation of the MiniBooNE Low-Energy Excess

-First, we generate a set of LEE templates using a Markov-Chain Monte-Carlo (MCMC)~\cite{EMCEE} by independently re-scaling the normalization of the MiniBooNE backgrounds. \footnote{Alternatively, we have also generated templates by independently varying the excess events in each bin.
-Both approaches produce consistent results.} We group backgrounds in four classes: all intrinsic $\nu_e$, mis-identified $\pi^0$, $\Delta\to\gamma$, and all others.
-To estimate how well each template fits the MiniBooNE data, we calculate its goodness-of-fit $p$-value using a $\chi^2$ test statistic with the official MiniBooNE covariance matrix~\cite{MiniBooNE:2021bgc}.
-We follow the prescription of the MiniBooNE collaboration, that the test-statistic follows a $\chi^2$ distribution with 8.7 degrees of freedom (while our template model has 4 degrees of freedom).
-This generates a set of MBLEE templates compatible with MiniBooNE data.
-We will refer to this analysis as the template analysis.
+We generate a set of MBLEE templates using a Markov-Chain Monte-Carlo (MCMC)~\cite{EMCEE} by independently re-scaling the normalization of the MiniBooNE backgrounds.
+Our template for the MBLEE is then given by the difference between the observed data and the re-scaled backgrounds~\footnote{We would like to stress that our goal is \emph{not} to reassess the MiniBooNE backgrounds, but to use them as a proxy to generate MBLEE shapes.
+Alternatively, we have also generated templates by independently varying the excess events in each bin.
+Both approaches produce very similar results.}.
+We group backgrounds in four classes: intrinsic $\nu_e$, mis-identified $\pi^0$, $\Delta\to\gamma$, and all others.
+To estimate how well each template fits the MiniBooNE data, we calculate its goodness-of-fit $p$-value using a $\chi^2$ test statistic with the MiniBooNE covariance matrix~\cite{MiniBooNE:2021bgc}.
+We follow the MiniBooNE prescription, that the test-statistic follows a $\chi^2$ distribution with 8.7 degrees of freedom (while our template model has 4 d.o.f.).

+This generates a set of MBLEE templates compatible with MiniBooNE.
+To translate them to MicroBooNE, we have to generate an MBLEE template \emph{before} MiniBooNE detector effects.
+For this, we apply the D'Agostini iterative unfolding method~\cite{DAgostini:1994fjx,muBooNE-NOTE-1043}, whose validity we have checked for a variety of spectra (see Supplemental Material).
+We do not assign any uncertainty to this procedure, as the purpose of unfolding is just to inspire some choices of MBLEE spectra and see if some are compatible with MiniBooNE and MicroBooNE.

-\Cref{fig:nue_excess_shape} exemplifies the impact of our procedure.
-We show three different templates for MiniBooNE (upper panel) and the corresponding predicted excess events at MicroBooNE (lower panel): the nominal template given by the difference between the observed data and the best-fit background estimate (black); a template with significantly more events at low energies but a $p$-value of $87\%$ (blue); a template with fewer events and a $p$-value of $87\%$ (red); and a template corresponding to the best-fit $\nu_\mu\to\nu_e$ two-neutrino oscillation framework assuming $\Delta m^2=0.041$~eV$^2$ and $\sin^2 2\theta= 0.92$, which has a $p$-value of $20\%$ (red).
+\Cref{fig:nue_excess_shape} demonstrates our procedure.
+We show three different MiniBooNE templates (upper panel) and the corresponding predicted MicroBooNE excesses (lower panel): the nominal template given by the difference between the observed data and the best-fit background estimate (solid black); a template with significantly more events at low energies but a $p$-value of $87\%$ (blue); a template with fewer events and a $p$-value of $87\%$ (red); and a template given by the best-fit $\nu_\mu\to\nu_e$ two-neutrino oscillations, corresponding to $\Delta m^2=0.041$~eV$^2$ and $\sin^2 2\theta= 0.92$, which has a $p$-value of $20\%$ (dotted black).